activeagenda/documentation/Readme.md

 * Run the script: `./aa-patch BOf.X.zip`

 ## Application auto generation
-* Configure root user the database in ./s2a/active_agenda/gen-config.php (you can remove this file later, when application development is finished)
+* Configure root user the database in ./s2a/active_agenda/[gen-config.php](https://github.com/activeagenda/documentation/blob/master/config%20examples/gen-config.php) (you can remove this file later, when application development is finished)
-* Configure database user and password in ./s2a/active_agenda/config.php (search for "Database connection string")
+* Configure database user and password in ./s2a/active_agenda/[config.php](https://github.com/activeagenda/documentation/blob/master/config%20examples/config.php) (search for "Database connection string")
 * Prepare application admin username and password requested during an interactive installation
 * Run `./aa-permiss` to set the access permissions to files and directories
 * Run `./s2a/s2a.php -m mod -l pl_PL` (several runs may be needed)
 * Run `./s2a/s2a.php -t -l pl_PL` (for 460 modules 90 minutes needed)
 * Run `./s2a/ s2a-install-db -u`
-* Customize database root and password in ./aa-postinstall and run the script
+* Customize database root and password in the file ./aa-postinstall and run the script `./aa-postinstall`
 * Configure the web server

 ## Run the application